codemask-labs/stan-js/README.md

 ### Synchronizer

-Synchronizer is an util that allows you to synchronize store with something external like localStorage, database, device storage etc.
+Synchronizer is an util that allows you to synchronize store with something external like localStorage, database, device storage (MMKV, AsyncStorage) etc.

 ```typescript
 type Synchronizer<T> = {